evan-erdos/trail-of-cthulhu/scenes/adaline-and-birchwell.md

 PROFESSOR BIRCHWELL
 You have! you have betrayed me!

 ADALINE's grips the railing so tightly that her palm starts to bleed from squeezing the edge.
 From below comes the sound of a book closing, followed by footsteps.

 PROFESSOR BIRCHWELL
 You could have been awakened!
-I trusted you with the sacred knowledge!Below, the Soviet troops take aim at the party.
+I trusted you with the sacred knowledge!

+Below, the Soviet troops take aim at the party.
 ADALINE grits her teeth, releases the railing, and forms bloody fists.
-She screams at the professor.ADALINEYOU FOOL!
-YOU DAMNED, FUCKING FOOL!The troops take notice.
-Ilya's footsteps stop.
+She screams at the professor.

-PROFESSOR BIRCHWELL
-I am a GOD.
-I have NO equal, among men, among stars, and--

 ADALINE
 --You are a fool, professor.

+PROFESSOR BIRCHWELL
+How dare you, Adaline?

-PROFESSOR BIRCHWELL(quietly, to the troops) Kill them all.Ilya walks back into view, and scans the canopy.
+Ilya walks back into view, and scans the canopy.

 ADALINE
-(quietly, to BIRCHWELL) A damned fool, professor.
+(quietly, to BIRCHWELL)
+A damned fool, professor.

 PROFESSOR BIRCHWELL
+(slightly louder)
-(slightly louder) All of them.
+All of them.

 ADALINE
-(quietly, to BIRCHWELL) I wonder where Ilya is now, with your secrets.
+(quietly, to BIRCHWELL)
+I wonder where Ilya is now, with your secrets.

 PROFESSOR BIRCHWELL
 Kill them, all of them.

 ADALINE
-(quietly, to BIRCHWELL) He will usurp you, he will be the chosen one, and you will be a footnote.
+(quietly, to BIRCHWELL)
+He will usurp you, he will be the chosen one, and you will be a footnote.

 The professor trembles with rage.
 A voice comes from below: